-- 14.1 In keeping with the SAMRC Act (1991) s8 and s17, SAMRC Board delegates processes leading to appointment of HREC or ECRA members to the SAMRC President, with final appointment as per section 14.3 below. - 14.2 A call will be made for nominations of HREC or ECRA members and they will be appointed from among the nominated individuals, and if necessary by co-option. - 14.3 SAMRC Board will review recommended names of potential HREC or ECRA members in consultation with the SAMRC President and shall make the final appointment of the HREC or ECRA members, including the Chairperson.
-Letters of appointment will be signed by the SAMRC President. - 14.4 HREC and ECRA members will be appointed for a 3-year term and some member's appointments may be renewed for continuity purposes at the discretion of the Board, in consultation with the SAMRC President.
+- 14.1 In keeping with the SAMRC Act (1991) s8 and s17, SAMRC Board delegates processes leading to appointment of HREC or ECRA members to the SAMRC President. - 14.2 A call will be advertised for HREC or ECRA members and they will be appointed from among the nominated individuals, and if necessary by co-option. - 14.3 SAMRC Board will review recommended names of potential HREC or ECRA members in consultation with the SAMRC President and shall make the final appointment of the HREC or ECRA members, including the Chairperson. - 14.4 HREC and ECRA members will be appointed for a 3-year term and some member's appointments may be renewed for continuity purposes at the discretion of the Board, in consultation with the SAMRC President.
 The term can be renewed twice, after which the person should have a cooling-off period of at least one term. - 14.5 HREC or ECRA chairperson may transition from being an ordinary member, but in her or his capacity as Chair the term can only be renewed once - During their term of office, HREC and ECRA members will be indemnified from personal liability against claims that may arise during ordinary business of the SAMRC HREC or ECRA, provided that members act in good faith.